luickk/goRobotCommunicationFramework/README.md

 Every topic represents a communication channel, from which data can be pulled from or pushed onto or to which can be listened.
 The topic communication is split up into msg's, every msg represents a byte array pushed to the topic.
 Every node has a topic msg capacity, so only the last x msg's are stored.
 There are no variable assignments, a msg can represent a single value or anything else encoded into a byte array.
 If a topic msg structure is needed, the `glob` methods serialize a string map and use the serialized maps as msgs and as such enable a structured and more generic way to use topics.
 A topic is meant to share command & control or sensor data, hence data that needs to be accurate and which does not require high bandwith, since a topic rely's on tcp sockets to communicate.
-A topic can be identified via its name and the node(node ID) which it is hosted by.
+A topic can be identified via. its name and the node(node ID) which it is hosted by.

 ## Actions

-An action is a function that can be executed, with parameters, by nodes or node clients.
-Since they are not meant to do calculations but to provide node side functionality for the clients, they can only be called without a return value.
+An action is a function that can be execute with parameters by nodes or node clients.
+Since they are not meant to do calculations but to provide node side functionality to the clients, they can only be called without a return value.
-Has to be declared on the node side.
+Has to be initiated on the node side.

 ## Services

-A service is a function that can be executed with parameters and process for a certain amount of time, to finally return a result in form of a byte array.
+A service is a function that can be executed with parameters and asynchronously, respectively process for a certain amount of time while still returning the result(payload) to the service call.
-Has to be declared on the node side.
+Has to be initiated on the node side.

 ## Protocols

 #### Delimiter

-Single commands are separated by a "\n".
-Msgs, encoded in commands(protocol based) are also separated by a "\n" (for example the glob maps).
+Single instrucions are separated by a "\r".
+If a payload needs to be split further, they are separated by "\nn" (for example multiple msgs for a single pull from a topic).

-#### Node
+#### Protocol(Instruction)

 `><type>-<name>-<operation>-<paypload byte slice>`

-#### Client Read Protocol
-`><type>-<name>-<len(msgs)>-<paypload(msgs) byte slice>`